Typhs/Portfolio/ProjectNotes/Ideas.md

 # ROUGH IDEAS:
-- We can have some character of easter egg appear in random spots of the website, slightly hidden - when clicked it may teleport elsewhere random
+- We can have some character or easter egg appear in random spots of the website, slightly hidden - when clicked it may teleport elsewhere random

 - Code Lenses - Some way for the user to find the source code of a certain element - may be an overlay, or perphas a draggable lens-like element or something else entirely